Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/README.md

 * Microsoft Entra ID Global Administrator privileges.
 * Deployed Azure Health Data Services (FHIR Service) or Azure API for FHIR service.
 If you do not have one, the SMART on FHIR sample will deploy a Azure Health Data Services FHIR server for you.

+### Supported Identity Providers (IDPs)

+This sample supports integration with the following Identity Providers (IDPs):

+- **Microsoft Entra ID** – Used for internal organizational users managed in your own Microsoft 365 tenant.
+Does not support third-party social identity providers.
+- **Azure AD B2C (existing)** – Suitable for consumer-facing applications.
+Supports local accounts and social identity providers like Google, Facebook, Microsoft accounts, etc.
+- **Microsoft Entra External ID** – Designed for external users, including those from third-party identity providers or external Microsoft Entra tenants.

+> 💡 Throughout this document and the architecture diagram, "IDP" is used generically to refer to the selected Identity Provider configured for your deployment.

 The below components will be deployed with this sample.
 1. Azure Health Data Services with a FHIR Service
     - FHIR Service acts as the backend that stores and retrieves FHIR resources.
 It supports the integration of SMART on FHIR apps, enabling them to perform a wide range of clinical and analytical operations on health data.
 This includes querying patient records, updating information, and interoperating with other clinical systems—all within the security and compliance frameworks offered by Azure.